musesum/Par/README.md

 # Par

-Island parser for NLP and DSLs
+Parser for NLP and DSLs

+[details forthcoming]